pwall567/nndl-java/README.md

 The data used is [The MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/) and anyone wishing to try out the code should download the data from the page in this link.

+## To Run the Tests

+The main test class is `net.pwall.neural.test.TestNNDL` in `src/test/java`.
+See the comments in that class for information on how to modify the file locations or the network parameters.